 Have you ever stepped into a room that somehow feels colder than the rest of the house, even if all the windows are closed?
 Well, that may be because that room isn’t properly insulated, which means cold air from the outside can seep through the cracks and affect room temperature.

-Insulation comes in three main types of material, fiberglass, cellulose, and foam.
-There are several different ways insulation can be added to your home, either in a blown-in or loose fill form, in batts that are cut to fit between joists and studs, or as foam boards that are placed in a similar manner.
+Insulation comes in three main types of material, fibreglass, cellulose, and foam.
+There are several different ways insulation can be added to your home, either in a blown-in or loose-fill form, in batts that are cut to fit between joists and studs, or as foam boards that are placed in a similar manner.

 Adding insulation helps regulate the temperature inside, make the room more pleasant to sit in, and require less energy to keep it warm or cool.
-It’s important that when you’re adding new space to your home (or several), you also speak to your contractor about insulating it right then and there.
-This way, you can avoid high energy bills altogether.
+So, it’s important that when you’re adding new space to your home, you also speak to your contractor about insulating it.
+Therefore, you can avoid high energy bills altogether.

 Adding insulation: what kind of insulation does your addition need?